AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-procedure.md

 ## Procedure

-Follow the procedure to create role.
+Follow the procedure to create a role.

 1. Click the ![Menu icon](../images/menu-icon.png) icon and click **Roles** (under Security).